chesterhow/average-joe/about.md

 Average Joe Coffeehouse Reviews was created to describe the complete cafe experience that the typical local latte-lover cares about.
 Cafes are scored not just by the taste of the coffee they serve, but also based on other factors that the average Singaporean may consider essential.

 Below is an example of the scoring system you will find on this blog, and all the factors taken into consideration.
+Read more about our scoring system [here](/scoring/)!

 {% include review.html %}